-Despite the simplicity of our setting, the mechanism we have identified for a market failure in coordinating costly liquidity provision is rather general: Each agent not only benefits from his own trades but also brings liquidity to the market.
-Bearing the full cost alone, each agent may not be able to efficiently internalize the benefit he creates for the market.
-As a result, the traders' participation decisions, while optimal at the individual level, may well be socially sub-optimal.
+Despite the simplicity of our setting, the mechanism we have identified for a market failure in coordinating costly liquidity provision is general: Each agent not only benefits from his own trades but also brings liquidity to the market.
+Bearing the full cost alone, each agent might not be able to efficiently internalize the benefit he creates for the market.
+As a result, the traders' participation decisions, while optimal at the individual level, could well be socially suboptimal.